thinkocapo/eos-epic-operating-system/docs/research-and-development.md

 1. How to issue a Token on EOS
 2. How to Airdrop it
 3. Onessus requirements
 4. Quantity/Balance of EOS staked/fee'd to deploy this.
-Cost.
+Cost. - paying for RAM